leonardodeborba/favorite-content/WANT-TO-TRY.md

-# Web content and resources I want to try.
+# Web content and resources I want to try

 This WANT-TO-TRY file contains web content and resources that I haven't personally used but I want to.
 It's sort of a "to-do list".